Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 Domo Executive dashboards and real-time operational monitoring Enterprise pricing Domo.AI forecasting and anomaly alerts plus Jupyter notebook integration Best when leadership needs mobile-first, real-time KPI monitoring in one platform

-Prices reflect publicly listed plans as of April 2026.
+Prices reflect publicly listed plans verified in August 2026.
 Enterprise tiers typically require a direct sales conversation; figures here are directional.

 1. ChatGPT (OpenAI) — Best for Quick Data Exploration

-What it does: ChatGPT's Advanced Data Analysis runs Python behind the scenes to analyze uploaded files.
-With GPT-4o as the default model, it handles CSV, Excel, JSON, and even image-based data.
+What it does: ChatGPT's Advanced Data Analysis runs Python behind the scenes to analyze uploaded files, handling CSV, Excel, JSON, and even image-based data.
 The Projects feature lets you organize related analyses and persist context across sessions — a significant upgrade from the earlier single-session workflow.

 Key capabilities: